Rishav7848/WeatherAPP/README.md

-It is a weather forecasting app giving details about the weather report of any city of the world,created using react and Weather API
+A simple and responsive weather forecasting application built with React.
+This app allows users to search for any city and view real-time weather information including temperature, humidity, wind speed, and more.
+Install npm for dependencies and app is run using npm run dev.